tjungND/caoe-cerberus-query/README.md

 ## System and Dependencies
 Our solutions are designed for modern Ubuntu distributions, though other Linux distributions should also work.
 Requirements are a modern C++ toolchain (C++17 and GCC 9 or later), OpenMP, and [OpenFHE](https://github.com/openfheorg/openfhe-development).
-OpenFHE v1.0.3 should be installed in the default system directory (`/usr/local/`).
+OpenFHE should be installed in the default system directory (`/usr/local/`).
+The proposed protocol has been tested using OpenFHE v1.0.3.

 Developers should also have clang-format, cpplint, and black.
 For further information about how to run the sender and receiver programs, look into the `docs` folder.